exoplatform/exo-documentation/docs/ManageTasks.rst

 .. note:: In TASKS tab, when you add a new task, it is by default assigned to you.
 You can, for sure, change the assignement.

-The title field is mandatory to enable tasks's creation.
+.. tip:: The title field is mandatory to enable tasks's creation.

 .. _SearchTask: